We’ve all tossed out leftover vegetable scraps, thinking they’re done for, but did you know many common foods can regrow from scraps?

 To regrow cilantro, take a few fresh stems and place them in water.
 Next, place the container where it can get some sunlight.

-When the plants are about three inches tall, transfer them to soil in a pot or in the outdoor garden.
+When the plants are about three inches tall, transfer them to soil in a pot or the outdoor garden.

 Growing Celery from Scraps